binnes/esp8266Workshop/en/part1/LED.md

 1. Change the PIN number to 5.
 D1 on the NodeMCU board maps to GPIO5 on the ESP8266 processor - see the [pinout](https://circuits4you.com/2017/12/31/nodemcu-pinout/)
 2. Set the number of pixels to 1 in the strip definition line
-3. In the loop function comment out the 4 lines starting with **theatreChase** as these cause rapid flashing when only a single LED is connected, which is not pleasant to look at.
+3. In the loop function comment out the 4 lines starting with **theaterChase** as these cause rapid flashing when only a single LED is connected, which is not pleasant to look at.

 When you save the file you should be prompted to save it as a new file (you cannot override example files, so need to save them to another location to be able to modify them).